hirengondhiya/HirenGondhiya_T1A1/README.md

     }
     ```
 5. Arrays
-In Ruby array is nothing but list of values.
+Arrays In Ruby array is nothing but a list of values.
 The values can be any object of allowed types in Ruby.
 An array is represented by the Ruby class **Array**.

-    An array can be declared by enclosing comma seperated list of values between square brackets **[ value1, value2, value3, ... ]** The values in an array can be retrieved using its position in the list.
-The position or array items is called **Index** which start from 0.
+    An array can be declared by enclosing a comma-separated list of values between square brackets **[ value1, value2, value3, ... ]** The values in an array can be retrieved using its position in the list.
+The position or array items is called **Index** which starts from 0.

-    For example following Ruby code creates an array of string representing movies and print the first item in movies array ("Star wars").
+    For example, the following Ruby code creates an array of string representing movies and prints the first item in a movie array ("Star Wars").

     ```
     movies = ["Star wars", "The Dark Knight", "The Godfather", "Titanic", "Gladiator"] p movies[0]
     ```
 6. Symbols:
-In ruby strings can be stored at a unique location using Symbols.
-Symbols are light weight way of represting and storing strings at a unique location.
-Once a symbol is created they are always retrieved from the same memory location everytime the symbol referenced next time in the application.
+Symbols: In ruby strings can be stored at a unique location using Symbols.
+Symbols are a lightweight way of representing and storing strings at a unique location.
+Once a symbol is created they are always retrieved from the same memory location every time the symbol referenced next time in the application.
 The symbol values are represented by **Symbol** class.

-    A symbol can be created by prefixing colon **:** in front of any string but without quotes.
-For example below Ruby code generates a Symbol **Gladiator** and stores into a variable movie_name
+    A symbol can be created by prefixing colon: in front of any string but without quotes.
+For example below Ruby code generates a Symbol **Gladiator** and stores into a variable movie_name.

     ```
     movie_name = :Gladiator